- This event has passed.

 - The ways formative and summative assessments can inform GRR instruction

-K-12 classroom and special education teachers, instructional leaders, and professional development specialists, as well as those curious about how the GRR model improves student learning, are invited to attend this edWebinar.
+K-12 classroom and special education teachers, instructional leaders, and professional development specialists, as well as those curious about how the GRR model improves student learning, are invited to watch this edWebinar.

 About the Presenter

 As a classroom teacher of English, Mental Health, and upper division Spanish courses at Health Sciences High and Middle College in San Diego, California, Ms. Anderson focuses on full inclusion and accelerating the learning of her English Language Learners.
 Ms. Anderson is known nationally and internationally for her experience with the Gradual Release of Responsibility Framework, formative and summative assessment, differentiated instruction, collaborative learning, and close reading.
 She works with districts and sites to transform instructional practice in order to meet student needs.
 She currently consults across the United States, working with districts, leadership, and classroom teachers to transform classroom instruction to meet the needs of all students.
 Ms. Anderson has written numerous articles on reading and literacy, essential questions, and close reading.
 She co-authored Text Dependent Questions K-5 and 6-12 with Drs.
 Fisher and Frey.

 Join the Differentiating Instruction with Educational Technology community to network with educators, participate in online discussions, receive invitations to upcoming edWebinars, view past webinars, take a quiz to receive a CE certificate for a past edWebinar, and access free resources.